BillSdev/Java-Maplestory/README.md

 # Java-Maplestory
 MapleStory clone developed in Java

-This is the project I have invested the most time and effort in up to date.

 I attempted to clone a certain 2D platformer game called Maplestory.

 Tried to design the project in an Object-Oriented way as much as I could.